bambys/products/README.md

 ## Installation

 Standard Maven project, it connects to MySQL database defined in Resources directory.
+Initial scripts for MySQL database settings are saved in folder SQL Scripts.
-The API is secured by Basic Auth - see src\main\java\com\petrbambas\rest\products\config\SecurityConfig.java
+The API is secured by Basic Auth - see src\main\java\com\petrbambas\rest\products\config\SecurityConfig.java.

 ## Usage